 This is a great area to find a rock and relax on, and also a popular area to let kids play and wade in the cool waters.

-To reach the waterfalls and trails, cross over Yellowstone prong, continue on the new wooden walkway.
+To reach the waterfalls and trails, cross over Yellowstone prong, and continue on the new wooden walkway.

 For more information and photos for Lower Falls, see our Lower Falls Guide - Lots of photos, information, and video.